Repooc/CritMatic/README.md

 - Configuration options for more fonts, colors and more.
 - Chat Messages are gold for crits.
-- Crit log by level and ability.
+- Crit-log by level and ability.
 - Customizing the Crit/Normal/Heal notification message and sounds.
+- Option to disable the Crit/Normal/Heal notification message and sounds.
+- Option to disable the CritMatic tooltip information.
+- option to move the CritMatic Crit/Normal/Heal notification message.
+- GUI Interface for configuration.

 ## Known Issues: